Copenhagen-Alliance/copenhagen-alliance.github.io/specifications/versification/README.md

 Here are the deliverables this Working Group is working on.

-## A Versification Format

-The Versification Working Group will provide the following:

-1. A JSON schema for specifying the versification scheme of a scripture text.
-2. A base versification file (`org.json`) and sample versification files that describe the versification of some well-known Scriptures.
-3. Documentation describing the schema and how to interpret these files.
-4. Sample code for converting among schemes

-This versification format is derived from versification files used in Paratext, which used a different format.

-## Rules for Versification
+## Versification Mappings

-The Versification Working Group will provide the following:

-1. Rules for Versification - a set of rules, expressed in JSON, to identify the versification scheme used in a given Scripture text.
-2. Documention describing the format for these rules and how to use them.
-3. Sample code for identifying the versification scheme for a text.
+A **versification mapping** identifies the versification of a specific Scripture text by describing how it differs from a base text.
+The `versification-mappings` directory specifies a JSON format for versification mappings.
+The JSON format was created by Mark Howe of UBS, based on the VRS versification format used in Paratext.

-## Rules for Versification
+## Versification Sniffing

+**Versification sniffing** refers to applying a set of rules to a Scripture text in order to identify its versification.
+The original set of rules used for this was created by David Instone-Brewer.
+The JSON format was created by Chris Vaughn and Jonathan Robie.